AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 ## Indexes {#indexes}

 New or modified indexes will cause an additional indexing or re-indexing step before the new (Green) version can take on traffic.
-Details about index management in Skyline can be found in [this article](/help/operations/indexing.md).
+Details about index management in AEM as a Cloud Service can be found in [this article](/help/operations/indexing.md).
 You can check the status of the indexing job on the Cloud Manager build page and will receive a notification when the new version is ready to take traffic.

 >[!NOTE]
 >
 >The time needed for a rolling deployment will vary depending on the size of the index, since the Green version cannot accept traffic until the new index has been generated.

-At this time, Skyline does not work with index management tools such as ACS Commons Ensure Oak Index tool.
+At this time, AEM as a Cloud Service does not work with index management tools such as ACS Commons Ensure Oak Index tool.

 ## Replication {#replication}

 The publication mechanism is backwards compatible with the [AEM Replication Java APIs](https://helpx.adobe.com/experience-manager/6-3/sites/developing/using/reference-materials/diff-previous/changes/com.day.cq.replication.Replicator.html).

-In order to develop and test with replication with the cloud ready AEM Quickstart, the classic replication capabilities needs to be used with an Author/Publish setup.
+In order to develop and test with replication with the cloud ready AEM quickstart, the classic replication capabilities needs to be used with an Author/Publish setup.
 In the case of the UI entry point on AEM Author has been removed for the cloud, users would go to `http://localhost:4502/etc/replication` for configuration.

 ## Backwards Compatible Code for Rolling Deployments {#backwards-compatible-code-for-rolling-deployments}